-The mission of the Cardiovascular Technology Program - Non-Invasive Vascular Specialty is to prepare competent, entry-level Cardiovascular Technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for non-invasive vascular study.
+The mission of the Cardiovascular Technology Program - Non-Invasive Vascular Sonography Specialty is to prepare Cardiovascular Technologists or Diagnostic Medical Sonographers who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession of non-invasive vascular sonography.

-- 1. Students will be clinically competent. - Students will perform cardiovascular examinations and accurately complete preliminary report. - Students will recognize normal from abnormal cardiovascular examinations. - Students will appropriately respond to emergent situations.
+5. Students will be clinically competent.

+- Students will perform cardiovascular examinations and accurately complete preliminary report. - Students will recognize normal from abnormal cardiovascular examinations. - Students will appropriately respond to emergent situations.

-- 2. Students will demonstrate communication skills. - Students will identify the diversity of patients and communicate appropriately. - Students will demonstrate respectful written and oral communication with patients, members of the care team, and their peers. - 3.
-Students will implement critical thinking skills. - Students will integrate the individual needs of each patient based on their medical history and physician's order into the study being performed. - Students will incorporate their knowledge of ultrasound and pathology by modifying study being performed as required by protocol. - 4.
+- 6. Students will demonstrate communication skills. - Students will identify the diversity of patients and communicate appropriately. - Students will demonstrate respectful written and oral communication with patients, members of the care team, and their peers. - 7.
+Students will implement critical thinking skills. - Students will integrate the individual needs of each patient based on their medical history and physician's order into the study being performed. - Students will incorporate their knowledge of ultrasound and pathology by modifying study being performed as required by protocol. - 8.
 Students will model professionalism. - Students will participate in the care of the patient as a member of a collaborative healthcare team. - Students will display professionalism in relationships with physicians, team members, and the public. - Students will display ethical behavior and comply with patient privacy laws.